 Easy One Pot Ground Lamb and Couscous

 One.
 Pot.
 One.
 Plate.
-Rocks.
 I love a dish loaded with flavor, fresh ingredients, healthy nutrients, and balanced macros… all in one pot!
 When you sit down to enjoy a generous serving of ground lamb and couscous, you can relax knowing you have only one pan to wash up!
 And you’re getting a really well-balanced meal in the process.
 I’d say it’s a win-win…

 By its very nature, ground meat/poultry are great options for quick weeknight meals.
 Their small surface area means they cook quickly.
 Ground lamb is my favorite ground meat/poultry due to its bold flavor.
 It really shines in a one pot dish!